Tour Length

 Sue is an award-winning writer who specializes in African travel and conservation.
 She writes for national newspapers, magazines, Rough Guides and Lonely Planet.

 If I had only one chance to go back to Africa and could choose only one country, it would be Zimbabwe.
-I first visited, going to Victoria Falls, in the height of the country’s toughest times back in 2004 when a trillion-dollar note...
+I first visited, going to Victoria Falls, at the height of the country’s toughest times back in 2004, when a trillion-dollar note...

 Emma is an award-winning travel writer for Rough Guides, National Geographic Traveller, Travel Africa magazine and The Independent.

-Zimbabwe’s once-thriving safari industry crashed during the 2000s, and recovery remains painfully slow.
-For several years, safari companies, lodge owners and tourism officials have done their best to reassure would-be visitors that...
+Zimbabwe’s once-thriving safari industry crashed during the 2000s, and while it was initially slow to recover, the pace has picked up in recent years.
+Even so, while safari companies, lodge owners and tourism officials have done their...